nabto/edge-device-webrtc/README.md

 cmake ../
 make -j
 cp ../src/nabto-device/nabto.png .
-./src/edge_device_webrtc
+./src/edge_device_webrtc -d <DEVICE_ID> -p <PRODUCT_ID> -k <RAW_PRIVATE_KEY>
 ```

 ### Demo Signaling and browser client
 For demo usage, use our deployed signaling and browser client by opening `http://34.245.62.208:8000/` in your browser.

-set product ID, device ID, and SCT, and press `log in` to connect to the device.
-This will:

- * Make a WebRTC connection to the device with a datachannel (labelled `coap`) only.
+set product ID, device ID, and SCT, and press `connect` to connect to the device.
+This will make a WebRTC connection to the device with a datachannel (labelled `coap`) only.

+To get access to the video feed, you must authenticate with the device.
+To use Oauth authentication, contact the developer.
+For password authentication, set the `IAM Username` and `IAM Password` and press `Password Authenticate`.
+The username and password will default to the admin user created in the default IAM state of the device.

+After authentication, press `Request video` to show the video feed.
+This will
  * Use the datachannel to invoke CoAP `GET /webrtc/video/frontdoor-video`,
  * causing the device to add the video feed to the peer connection and initiating renegotiation.
  * The video feed is shown.